 A professional webinar featuring Jennifer Bogner, Ph.D., ABPP, FACRM.
 This presentation was presented free of charge to attendees on September 27, 2017.

-Click "Add to Cart" below to be redirected to the checkout page, where you will need to enter your information in order to download the webinar file.
+Click "Add to Basket" below to be redirected to the checkout page, where you will need to enter your information in order to download the webinar file.

 Rehabilitation Interventions for Traumatic Brain Injury: What Works Best for Whom?

 The benefit of acute rehabilitation has been the target of research for several decades, but identification of the effective ingredients has remained elusive (the “black box” issue).
 The TBI – Comparative Effectiveness Research study is using a data base created with patient and clinician input as part of the TBI Patient-Based Evidence (TBI-PBE) study, to compare the effectiveness of different approaches to rehabilitation.
 The course will: a) define and classify different therapeutic approaches; b) present findings regarding which approaches are most beneficial for improving patient outcomes at discharge and up to one year post-discharge; and c) provide suggestions to facilitate implementation of the most effective approaches.

 Certified rehabilitation counselors, Marriage and Family Therapists, Occupational Therapists, Physical Therapists, Physicians, Psychologists, Recreational Therapists, Speech-Language Pathologists, Social Workers.

 - Distinguish between contextualized, decontextualized, and quasi-contextualized treatment approaches.

 - Identify the differences between Advanced Therapy and Contextualized Treatment

 - Ability to list one specific task that is an example of each type of approach.